 The Certified Petal 2016 net-zero building was designed to meet the Living Building Challenge, one of the first buildings in Canada to receive this certification, and features include solar hot water, photovoltaic panels, geothermal borehole, and a beautiful living roof.

-The VanDusen Botanical Garden Visitor Centre uses renewable sources found on-site to meet net-zero energy annually and the primary building material is wood which stores carbon dioxide for the life of the building.
+Designed to exceed LEED Platinum standards, the LEED® Canada-NC 1.0 Platinum Certified the VanDusen Botanical Garden Visitor Centre uses renewable sources found on-site to meet net-zero energy annually.
+The primary building material is wood which stores carbon dioxide for the life of the building.
 Photovoltaics on the roof create electricity for the Centre, and hot water is provided by a biomass boiler fed by dry wood waste reclaimed from the surrounding area.
-Rainwater is filtered and used for the Centre's greywater requirements; 100% of blackwater is treated by the on-site bioreactor, the first of its kind in Vancouver, and discharged to a new percolation field in the garden.
+100% of water use comes from captured precipitation or reused water - rainwater is filtered and used for the Centre's greywater requirements and 100% of blackwater is treated by the on-site bioreactor, the first of its kind in Vancouver, and discharged to a new percolation field in the garden.

 |"Inspired by organic forms and natural systems, the VanDusen Botanical Garden Visitor Centre seeks to create a harmonious balance between architecture and landscape, from a visual and an ecological perspective.
 The dynamic single-story structure includes an innovative prefabricated roof form that appears to float above the building's curved rammed earth and concrete walls.
 Metaphorically representing undulating petals, the building form flows seamlessly into a central oculus and the surrounding landscape.|